 The test I have carried out to analyze the quality of the microphones is entirely accurate.
 I have asked the people who listened to my voice to get an idea of which of the Two earbuds has a better microphone.

-When I used the Truengine 3 SE on the pc, my friends told me that my voice was better than the sonic.
+When I used the Truengine 3 SE on the pc, my friends told me that my voice was better than the Sonic.
 However, I have to say that I could have conversations with them on the pc without any problem.

 Finally, I could hear my friend’s voice better with the Truengine 3 SE.
 To analyze them in telephone calls, I put the television in the background at a medium volume to know which of the two reduced the TV’s noise most, and here the thing changed slightly.

 The voice of my relative was perceived with much clarity and more volume in the sonic.
-According to my relative, when I used are the Truengine 3 SE, he said that my voice was heard above the background noise of the television (in short, the Truengine 3 SE managed to reduce the background noise a little, giving priority to my agent) on the contrary.
+According to my relative, when I used the Truengine 3 SE, he said that my voice was heard above the background noise of the television (in short, the Truengine 3 SE managed to reduce the background noise a little, giving priority to my agent) on the contrary.

 Delay Tests (pubg)

 The delay on youtube is low in both models as the application itself can compensate for the delay.
-It is practically not even notice, so you will not have delay problems on this platform.
+It is practically not even noticed, so you will not have delay problems on this platform.

 Battery Life